boltsparts/BOLTS_archive/website/docs/sources/0.4/general/utility-script.md

     ./bolts.py export openscad --license lgpl2.1+

-One can also regenerate the HTML output, which is useful when creating drawings or adding new collections

-    ./bolts.py export html

 ### Running automatic checks

 BOLTS can run some automatic checks and detect a few common errors, problems